GA-repos/course-intro/README.md

 - Where you're located
 - What you were doing before this
 - What brought you here to GA
-### Activity: Two Truths and a Lie
+#### Activity: Two Truths and a Lie

 ## Course Content Overview
 GA's global team has built a baseline curriculum, which includes topics to cover and a suggested order.
-As a local campus, we have built on and modified this curriculum based on our own experiences as instructors and the unique features of the DC job market.
-Each lesson is designed by the instructor that's delivering it.
+As a local campus, we have built on and modified this curriculum based on our own experiences as instructors and the unique features of the job market.
 We also iterate on this curriculum constantly so technologies and concepts change with each cohort.

-### Course Content
+### Course Content (Hou)

 > What are some technologies and languages you know of that are involved in web development (e.g., HTML, CSS, Python, Databases).